sagemath/trac_to_gh/Issue 7140.md

 # Issue 7140: HP-UX port of Sage - issues arrising from such an attempt.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7140

 Original creator: drkirkby